Download our FREE Information Booklet:

 10.What happens on the day of surgery?

 You will report to a pre-operative nursing unit, where you will change into a hospital gown.
 A nurse will review your chart and confirm that all paperwork is in order.
-You will be taken to a pre-operative nursing unit where an anesthesiologist will start an IV.
+You will be taken to a pre-operative nursing unit where an anaesthesiologist will start an IV.
 Before any medications are administered, your surgeon will verify your name and the type of procedure you are having.
 You will then be taken to the operating room.
-After the appropriate form of anesthesia is administered, surgery will be performed.
+After the appropriate form of anaesthesia is administered, surgery will be performed.

 11.What type of anesthesia will be used?

 You will have a pre-operative interview with an anaesthesiologist who will ask you questions regarding your medical history.
 Gastric bypass surgery is performed under general anaesthesia, which will keep you asleep during your surgery.